The Communist Manifesto: Legacy

+Another relevant contemporary objection points out that four different – in certain regards divergent – concepts of "change" ("Veränderung") feature in the Manifesto, viz., (a) rupture, (b) development according to historical laws, (c) continuation, and (d) reform; on close analysis, Andreas Dorschel has argued, they turn out to be in part, either logically or as a matter of fact, incompatible.

-Many have drawn attention to the passage in the Manifesto that seems to sneer at the stupidity of the rustic: "The bourgeoisie [...] draws all nations [...] into civilisation[.] [...]
+Others have drawn attention to the passage in the Manifesto that seems to sneer at the stupidity of the rustic: "The bourgeoisie [...] draws all nations [...] into civilisation[.] [...]
 It has created enormous cities [...] and thus rescued a considerable part of the population from the idiocy [sic] of rural life".
 However, as Eric Hobsbawm noted:

 [W]hile there is no doubt that Marx at this time shared the usual townsman's contempt for, as well as ignorance of, the peasant milieu, the actual and analytically more interesting German phrase ("dem Idiotismus des Landlebens entrissen") referred not to "stupidity" but to "the narrow horizons", or "the isolation from the wider society" in which people in the countryside lived.
 It echoed the original meaning of the Greek term idiotes from which the current meaning of "idiot" or "idiocy" is derived, namely "a person concerned only with his own private affairs and not with those of the wider community".
 In the course of the decades since the 1840s, and in movements whose members, unlike Marx, were not classically educated, the original sense was lost and was misread.

 In 2013, a manuscript page of The Communist Manifesto was added to UNESCO's Memory of the World International Register along with Marx's annotated copy of Capital, Volume I. These are held among more of Marx's papers at the International Institute of Social History in Amsterdam.

-Influences

-Marx and Engels' political influences were wide-ranging, reacting to and taking inspiration from German idealist philosophy, French socialism, and English and Scottish political economy.
-The Communist Manifesto also takes influence from literature.
-In Jacques Derrida's work, Specters of Marx: The State of the Debt, the Work of Mourning and the New International, he uses William Shakespeare's Hamlet to frame a discussion of the history of the International, showing in the process the influence that Shakespeare's work had on Marx and Engels' writing.
-In his essay, "Big Leagues: Specters of Milton and Republican International Justice between Shakespeare and Marx", Christopher Warren makes the case that English poet John Milton also had a substantial influence on Marx and Engels' work.
-Historians of 19th-century reading habits have confirmed that Marx and Engels would have read these authors and it is known that Marx loved Shakespeare in particular.
-Milton, Warren argues, also shows a notable influence on The Communist Manifesto, saying: "Looking back on Milton's era, Marx saw a historical dialectic founded on inspiration in which freedom of the press, republicanism, and revolution were closely joined".
-Milton's republicanism, Warren continues, served as "a useful, if unlikely, bridge" as Marx and Engels sought to forge a revolutionary international coalition.
-The Manifesto also makes reference to the "revolutionary" antibourgeois social criticism of Thomas Carlyle, whom Engels had read as early as May 1843.